-Similarly, you can choose individual slide layouts and select the Hide Graphic check-box to hide the logo or any other inserted graphic from that particular layout.
-When done, access the Slide Master tab of the Ribbon, and click the Close button (highlighted in blue within Figure 8, earlier in this page).
+- Similarly, you can choose individual slide layouts and select the Hide Graphic check-box to hide the logo or any other inserted graphic from that particular layout.
+When done, access the Slide Master tab of the Ribbon, and click the Close button (highlighted in blue within Figure 8, shown earlier on this page).
 This will get you back to Normal view.

 - Access the Home tab of the Ribbon and, click the Layout button to bring up the Layout drop-down gallery you see in Figure 11, below.
 Notice that except the Title Layout, which has the prominent logo, the subtle logo is visible in all the other layouts.